-Leader of The Mother Tree Project and Professor of Forest Ecology
+Leader of The Mother Tree Project and author of Finding the Mother Tree

 About Suzanne Simard